National Robotics Engineering Center: Automation and machine learning for agriculture

-Defense Robotics for Convoy Safety
+Defense robotics for convoy safety

 NREC and Oshkosh Defense are developing autonomous unmanned ground vehicle technologies for logistics tactical wheeled vehicles used by the US Marine Corps.
 CARGO Unmanned Ground Vehicles (CARGO UGVs or CUGVs) are designed for autonomous use in convoys that combine manned and unmanned vehicles.
 An operator in another vehicle supervises one or more unmanned vehicles, which drive autonomously in convoy formation day and night, in all weather, and when dust and smoke limit visibility.

 Technologies developed under this project are part of Oshkosh Defense’s TerraMax™ UGV kit, which supports unmanned convoy operations.

 Sensabot

 Sensabot is a rugged robot designed to safely carry out on-site inspections in hazardous environments, isolated facilities, and other places that are difficult or dangerous for personnel to access.
 Benefits include reduced risk and improved efficiency of operation.

-The system features a mobile robotic base with a sensor boom tipped with inspection sensors.
-It can operate in extreme temperatures and explosive and toxic atmospheres.
-A human operator remotely operates the robot, and uses its sensors to inspect pipes, fittings, and valves.
-Sensabot is designed to meet IECEx Zone 1 standards for explosive environments and ANSI safety standards for guided industrial vehicles.
+The system consists of a mobile robotic base equipped with a sensor boom that is fitted with inspection sensors.
+It is capable of operating in extreme temperatures, as well as explosive and toxic atmospheres.
+The robot is remotely controlled by a human operator who utilizes the sensors to conduct inspections on pipes, fittings, and valves.
+Sensabot has been designed to conform to the IECEx Zone 1 standards for explosive environments, as well as the ANSI safety standards for guided industrial vehicles.